 |You cook more often||You will need to find affordable accommodations|

 |You are more limited to driving on some roads||You will need to eat at the restaurant more often|

 As I already mentioned in the beginning, one of the most popular options is to rent a camper van and pay for a camper park with bathrooms and showers available.

-I am a big fan of Guesthouses for traveling Iceland on a budget, as they are often charming, with many offering similar facilities to a small hotel and even better, local families run it as a business and most cases, they are inside their land/farm –I am a big supporter of local communities during my travels.
+I am a big fan of Guesthouses for traveling to Iceland on a budget, as they are often charming, with many offering similar facilities to a small hotel even better, local families run it as a business, and in most cases, they are inside their land/farm –I am a big supporter of local communities during my travels.